Can we prescribe the physical parameters of multiple black holes?: Introduction

-This result immediately raises the question whether any analogous determination of the ADM quantities is available in other formulations of the constraints.
-In this respect, it should be mentioned that the method proposed by Bowen and York \cite{bowen-york}, within the framework of conformal approach, allows to prescribe the ADM linear and angular momenta by solving the momentum constraint explicitly \cite{bowen-york, bs}.
-However, to do so they had to apply a restricted set of basic variables.
-In particular, to guarantee that the Hamiltonian and momentum constraints decouple they had to assume vanishing of the mean curvature while other technical ingredients required conformal flatness of the Riemannian metric $h_{ij}$.
-One of the unpleasant consequences of these technical assumptions is that they are known to be so strong that they exclude even the Kerr black hole solution from the outset \cite{garat_price, kroon}.
-One should also mention here that, within the setup proposed by Bowen and York \cite{bowen-york}, there was no way to get an analogous control on the ADM mass or on the center of mass.
+This result immediately raises the question if any other formulation of the constraints can provide an analogous determination of the ADM quantities.
+For instance, the method proposed by Bowen and York \cite{bowen-york}, in principle, allows to prescribe the ADM linear and angular momenta by solving the momentum constraint explicitly \cite{bs, bowen-york}.
+However, to do so, they had to apply a restricted set of basic variables.
+In particular, to guarantee that the Hamiltonian and momentum constraints decouple, the authors had to assume vanishing of the mean curvature, in addition to assuming the conformal flatness of the Riemannian metric $h_{ij}$.
+One of the unfavorable consequences of these technical assumptions is that they are known to be so strong that they exclude even the Kerr black hole solution from the outset \cite{garat_price, kroon}.
+One should also mention here that, within the setup proposed by Bowen and York \cite{bowen-york}, there is no way to get an analogous control on the ADM mass or the center of mass.